Truist Foundation Announces $1 Million Grant To Assist With Hurricane Milton Relief, Recovery Across Florida

 Date

-Funds will help provide immediate and long-term resources to help communities in the storm's path get ready, respond and rebuild

-CHARLOTTE, N.C., Oct.
-8, 2024 /PRNewswire/ -- As another hurricane threatens the Florida Peninsula in the coming days, Truist Foundation today announced it will donate $1 million to support relief and recovery efforts in communities most impacted by Hurricane Milton – the second major hurricane expected to hit the area in the past two weeks.
+CHARLOTTE, N.C., October 8, 2024 /3BL/ - As another hurricane threatens the Florida Peninsula in the coming days, Truist Foundation today announced it will donate $1 million to support relief and recovery efforts in communities most impacted by Hurricane Milton – the second major hurricane expected to hit the area in the past two weeks.
 The funds will be distributed to the American Red Cross , IT Disaster Resource Center , United Way Worldwide and World Central Kitchen for immediate relief efforts as well as Center for Disaster Philanthropy's Atlantic Hurricane Season Recovery Fund for long-term efforts.

 The selected organizations will use their grant funds to identify and deliver the most critical immediate community needs such as access to food, shelter, medical services, and technology connectivity.
 A portion of the donation will be focused on medium- and long-term recovery informed by disaster experts in partnership with those in the affected communities.